c0sogi/python-dcm/README.md

-Let me revise it with a more user-friendly approach in English:

 # python-dcm

 A high-performance Python package for handling ETAS DCM(Data Conversion Format) files used in engine calibration tools like INCA, MDA, EHANDBOOK, and CANape.